davidad/davidad.github.io/source/_posts/2014-03-23-concurrency-primitives-in-intel-64-assembly.markdown

 [^3]: The code displayed here violates this rule pretty badly, which is probably why the speedup from running in parallel is noticeably worse than ideal, but I think to do better would overcomplicate the presentation.
 [^4]: I could (should?) have used command-line arguments for these values, but let's face it, parsing command-line arguments is annoying in _any_ language, let alone assembly.
 [^5]: This may be counterintuitive if you think of assembly as a conspicuously old-school way to program.
 I won't deny that it is, but `nasm`, DynASM, `r2`, and the other tools I use for assembly hacking are relentlessly kept in sync with Intel's assembly-language specification, which is updated in advance of every new CPU release.
 Other tools take much longer to adapt because, well, Intel doesn't _specify_ exactly how they should make use of new features.
 So, in fact, the latest hardware is supported in assembly before it's supported anywhere else.
+[^6]: There are some applicatons for which you might wish to compare-and-swap _two_ machine words (often, two pointers) in a single atomic operation.
+This can be done using the `lock cmpxchg16b` instruction (note: the 16 bytes still have to be contiguous in memory, and in fact must be 16-byte-aligned).